 (In English—spring only)

-A continuation of CHE 210 with focus on complex chemical reactions and syntheses utilizing fundamental principles.
+A continuation of Organic Chemistry I with a focus on complex chemical reactions and syntheses utilizing fundamental principles.
 The study of mechanistic functional group chemistry will be a primary focus.
 Second semester laboratory extends previously learned macro- and micro-scale techniques to more complex systems and explores chemistry discussed in the lecture portion of the course.
 In addition, modern analytical techniques (e.g. nuclear magnetic resonance spectroscopy, UV-visible spectroscopy, and mass spectrometry) used in the identification of organic compounds will be discussed.
 Lab work is included for this class.
-Recommended credit: 5 semester credits.
+Credits: 5 semester credits/ 7.5 quarter hours.

 In this globalized world, it is important to understand how individuals in other cultures think, feel, and behave, and the forces, beliefs, and motivations that guide their behavior.
 This course will focus on topics in personality, social, developmental, and health psychology, and will encourage an appreciation for the diversity of cultures and how culture influences behavior.